 Christopher Luscombe directs the second of Shakespeare's matching pair of comedies that rejoice in our capacity to find love in the most unlikely places.
 Better known as Much Ado About Nothing, the play is performed under the title Love's Labour's Won, a name possibly attributed to it during Shakespeare's lifetime (find out more).

-Love's Labour's Won will also be broadcast live to cinemas on 4 March 2015 - find out more
+Love's Labour's Won was broadcast live to cinemas on 4 March 2015, encore screenings are now taking place - find out more